Version: Unity 6 (6000.0)

 See in Glossary

 because it’s a core package.
-To install the package do either of the following:
+To install the package add it by its name, which is com.unity.profiling.core.

 Creating and defining a counter